TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 41/Genesis 41.15.md

 ---

-And Pharaoh said unto Joseph, I have dreamed a dream, and there is none that can interpret it: and I have heard say of thee, that when thou hearest a dream thou canst interpret it.
+Pharaoh said to Joseph, "I have dreamed a dream, and there is no one who can interpret it.
+I have heard it said of you, that when you hear a dream you can interpret it."